 Ryan Luke, a police lieutenant in Arizona, started Arrest Your Debt as a way to help other first responders manage their money and get out of debt.

-Personal finance and debt are not openly discussed in the law enforcement community, and he has made it his personal mission to educate and help as many first responders as he can.
+The law enforcement community does not openly discuss personal finance and debt.
+Ryan has made it his personal mission to educate and help as many first responders as he can.

 Realizing that his message applies to the general public, he also teaches ordinary citizens on the proper way to manage their money using common sense and easy to understand techniques.